 - Anatomy and Structure

 The next significant difference between the two muscles is their anatomy.
-The tricep has three heads, where the bicep has two.
-Thanks to their inherent differences in anatomy, location, and structure, the two muscles also differ in their overall size, shape, and functions.
+The tricep has three heads, whereas the bicep has two.
+Thanks to their inherent differences in anatomy, location, and structure, the two muscles differ in their overall size, shape, and functions.

 The last and most significant difference between the bicep and tricep is their functions and how they relate to one another.
 The two muscles have an agonist-antagonist relationship.
-Meaning, whenever your bicep shortens, the tricep lengthens and vice-versa.
+Meaning, that whenever your bicep shortens, the tricep lengthens and vice versa.

 The bicep primarily serves to flex your elbow (such as during a curl), which causes your tricep to lengthen.
-Then, as you extend your elbow, the bicep lengthens, and the tricep shortens.
+Then, the bicep lengthens as you extend your elbow and the tricep shortens.
 When doing an exercise that causes elbow extension (such as tricep cable extensions), your tricep primarily does the work by compressing.
 Meanwhile, your bicep lengthens.

-Final words on the bicep vs. the tricep – how are they different
+Last words on the bicep vs. the tricep: how are they different